Disorder (song): Music and lyrics

 The high tempo song begins with an echo-laden drum pattern played on tom toms.
 Hannett creates space by widely panning the drums on the audio spectrum, and giving the left hand track a "murky and distant" feel, while leaving the right hand track with a brighter and more immediate sound.

 As Joy Division began to experiment with synthesisers after the album's release, Morris began to use a Synare 3 drum machine during live performances to create a "sci-fi whup-whup siren intro" for "Disorder".

 Critics and remaining band members have debated whether the opening lines "I’ve been waiting for a guide to come and take me by the hand" refer directly to Curtis' epilepsy, or more generally to his struggles with depression.
 In his July 1979 review for Melody Maker, critic Jon Savage describes the closing vocal line of "Feeling feeling feeling" as sung "in the exact tones of someone who’s not sure he has any left."

 Reception and influence

 In 2015 "Disorder" was named number one on The Guardians list of the top 10 Joy Division songs.
 It has been widely covered, notably during a 2010 collaboration between Xiu Xiu and Deerhoof, and by Bedhead.

 Looking back in 2013, Joy Division bassist and songwriter Peter Hook regretted that the song had not been released as a single, believing it was good enough to have built enough interest on the alternative music scene to allow their eventual first single "Transmission" to crossover into the UK Singles Chart.

+The melody of "Disorder" was interpolated into the 2018 song "Give Yourself a Try" by The 1975.